0xorbus/docs/versioned_docs/version-V2/glossary.md

 ## Merkle tree

+A tree-like data structure used to encode blockchain data.
+In the tree, _leaves_ are nodes that don't have children.
-A tree in which every leaf (i.e., a node that doesn't have children) is labelled with the cryptographic hash of a data block, and every node that isn't a leaf is labelled with the cryptographic hash of its child node labels.
+Each leaf is labelled with the cryptographic hash of a data block.
+Every node that has children is labelled with the cryptographic hash of its child node labels.

 In zero-knowledge protocols, Merkle trees can be used to efficiently summarize and validate large data sets.
 To validate that a tree contains a specific leaf, a verifier only needs a portion of the complete data structure.